Hi Friends! This is one of my favorite meals

 Hi Friends!
 It's been a little quiet here on ThePaleoPrincess front, hasn't it?
 About two weeks ago, Robby (my boyfriend) and I adopted a dog.
 He's a beautiful dog (a little biased maybe) and the sweetest thing ever.
 However, he's about a year old and is a bundle of energy which is where his name, "Joules", comes from.
 The last couple weeks have been a period for adjustment not only for us but for Joules as well.
 We quickly found out that he needs to runfast and far.
 He's got us running and biking him for about 2 miles every morning.
 In addition to a new family member, the last few weeks have also involved the start of my master's program in Monterey, CA. As you can see, things have been a little bit "stormy" (in the best way, of course).

 Tanget!
 Keen to upgrade the outdated design of my own branding.
-Feelings about the modern look at http://icancraftthat.ca?
-Definitely a notable homemade crafts retailer in Burlington if, perhaps needed within the whole Ontario vicinity.
+Feelings about the modern look at https://www.chocolatememories.net?
+Definitely an efficient chocolate shop if, perhaps needed within the whole FLORIDA vicinity.
 Leave a remark.
 Thx!

 This recipe comes from a dinner I made when things we're a little more calm around here.
 This is one of my favorite meals I've made recently.
 After having cauliflower for two nights in a row, sweet potatoes seemed like a good option and oh boy oh boy did they go perfectly with the beef!
 Mmm..my mouth is watering just thinking about that meal.
 Hopefully your mouth will water like mine after you try it!